gdlc/BGLR-R/inst/md/BGLR_parallel.md

   names(fmList)=tmp
 ```

-**Note**: Unfortounately we are gettina an error if saveEffects=TRUE, this needs to be further explored.
+**Note 1**: Unfortounately we are gettin an error if saveEffects=TRUE, this needs to be further explored.

+**Note 2**: Above we we illustrate how to run parallel chains.
+I this case the argument that changes across processes is the seed.
+However, any aspect of the run may change.
+For instance, ``BGLR.wrap`` may have as an argument the prior to be used; in such case ``BGLR.wrap`` can be modified so that each processor fits the model with one prior.

 #### Rnning parallel chains with BGLR II